fpatseas/in-stock-notifier/README.md

 # Product Stock Notifier
-A Python script that utilizes Selenium to check product stock availability from a list that you have defined, and sends email notification for each available to purchase.
+A Python script that utilizes Selenium to check product stock availability from a list of products that you have defined, and sends email notification for each available to purchase.

 ## Getting started
 ```